Fuzzyundies/Sword-Game/README.md

    Once I get a model in there, that bit of code will have to change, and no sense in putting it off.

 Currently implemented patterns:
-   Object Pool,
+- Object Pool
-   Factories
+- Factories

 Next on Pipeline
-   Flyweight (materials for tiles),
+- Flyweight (materials for tiles)
-   Command (multiple implementations),
+- Command (multiple implementations)
-   Importing my own custom models & animations, and then linking up the players/animation/movement on screen.
+- Importing my own custom models & animations, and then linking up the players/animation/movement on screen.